Today's Holidays for March 21

 1965 March to Montgomery Under the protection of federal troops, Martin Luther King, Jr. and 3,000 marchers begin a five-day march from Selma to Montgomery, Alabama.
 More than 25,000 demonstrators gathered at the capitol in Montgomery.
 At the Montgomery Capitol Building, King delivered his famous lines, "How long will it take?
 I come to say to you this afternoon however difficult the moment, however frustrating the hour, it will not be long."

 1963 Boxing - Why Four Ropes?
-Sugar Ramos knocks defending World Featherweight Champion Davey Moore down.
-Moore hit his head on the bottom ring.
+Sugar Ramos knocks down defending World Featherweight Champion Davey Moore, with Moore hitting his head on the bottom ring.
 He died four days later from the injuries he received.
 As a result, the bottom ring was loosened and a fourth rope was added to boxing rings to help catch the fighters.
 The event is memorialized in the Bob Dylan song Who Killed Davey Moore.

 The American Indian is buried after dying during her trip to England.
 She is famous for the story told by Captain John Smith of how she risked her life to save his after his capture.
 After being falsely told that Smith had died, she married Capt.
 John Rolfe (1614) and traveled to England with him.
 Her exact cause of death is unknown, but theories range from pneumonia, smallpox, tuberculosis, or even to her having been poisoned.